Towards Adversarially Robust Recommendation from Adaptive Fraudster Detection: Robust Recommendation under Attack

-Our previous analysis shows that the inability to correctly labeling all fake users causes the failure of \textbf{GraphRfi}.
-In this section, we propose techniques to resolve this issue with the goal of building a robust recommendation system.
+Our previous analysis shows that the inability to label all fake users correctly causes the failure of \textit{GraphRfi}.
+In this section, we propose techniques to resolve this issue with the goal of building a robust recommender system termed Posterior-Detection Recommender system (\textbf{PDR}).

-Similar to \textbf{GraphRfi}, we utilize an anomaly detection component within the recommendation system which takes the noisy labels and user embeddings as inputs, and outputs the anomaly probabilities.
+Figure~\ref{fig:PDR_framework} presents the framework of \textbf{PDR}, which consists of two components: a recommendation model and an adaptive fraudster detection model.
+The fraudster detection model starts by assigning a prior anomaly probability to users based on the given noisy label.
+Then, an anomaly detection module (i.e., a GNN layer and an MLP) is used to estimate the posterior probability based on the history rating graph.
+If the RS is a GNN-based model (e.g., \textit{GraphRfi}), we can use the user embedding provided by the GNN in the RS directly.
+The detection model and recommendation model are jointly trained, and the posterior probability provided by the detection model is served as weights of users in the RS.
+During the training process, we adjust the prior based on the posterior.
+Next, we introduce the robust framework in detail.

 At a high level, our anomaly detection component combines two procedures: \textit{posterior probability estimation} and \textit{dynamic label adjustment}.
 Specifically, we assume that a label associative with a user is a \textit{variable} instead of being fixed.
-We treat the given noisy labels (termed as \textit{soft labels} as they will be adjusted later) as observable priors and the \textit{unknown} true labels as latent variables.
-Thus, given the noisy labels, we can use a model to estimate the posterior probabilities of the true labels.
-Then, based on the estimated posterior probabilities, we use a strategy to dynamical adjust the soft labels (priors) during the end-to-end training process in order to more accurately estimate the posterior probabilities.
+We turn the given noisy labels into soft labels as priors and the \textit{unknown} true labels as latent variables.
+Thus, given the priors and observations (i.e., user embeddings, history rating graph), we can use a model to estimate the posterior probabilities of the true labels.
+Then, based on the estimated posterior probabilities, we use a strategy to dynamically adjust the soft labels (priors) during the end-to-end training process in order to estimate the posterior probabilities more accurately.
 Below, we articulate the details of the two procedures.

-\paragraph{Posterior probability estimation}
+\subsection{Posterior probability estimation}